 2. Type in ipconfig /all and press Enter.
 This will display your network configuration.

 3. Find your adapter's physical address.
 Scroll down to your network adapter and look for the values next to "Physical Address," which is your MAC address.

 How to Find Your MAC Address in the Network Connection Settings

 You can also find the MAC address by looking at the details of your network adapter in Windows.

-1. Search "network connections" in the taskbar and select "View network connections."
-(Or navigate to Control Panel > Network and Internet > Network Connections)
+1. Search "View network status and tasks" in the taskbar and click on it.
+(Or navigate to Control Panel > Network and Internet > Network and Sharing Center)